The Department of Psychiatry Welcomes New Faculty Members

 Dr. Kennedy earned her PhD in clinical psychology from the University of Michigan, having completed her psychology internship at the Children’s Hospital of Philadelphia.
 She then received postdoctoral training in child & adolescent psychiatry at Johns Hopkins School of Medicine, where she focused on investigating links among attention-deficit/hyperactivity disorder (ADHD) and substance use.
 Following academic and clinical appointments at the University of Pennsylvania and the Children’s Hospital of Philadelphia, and in the Pitt Department of Psychology , Dr. Kennedy joined Pitt Psychiatry as a postdoctoral scholar in the federally funded Developmental Alcohol Research Training T32 program under the mentorship of Brooke Molina, PhD, and Sarah Pedersen, PhD.
 Dr. Kennedy’s current research focuses on the prevention of problematic alcohol use for young people with ADHD.

-James Latronica, DO (Assistant Professor of Psychiatry)
+James Latronica, MD (Assistant Professor of Psychiatry)

 Dr. Latronica received his DO from the Philadelphia College of Osteopathic Medicine.
 He completed family medicine residency at Clarion Hospital (Clarion, PA), followed by an addiction medicine fellowship at Penn State University Hershey Medical Center.
 Dr. Latronica is a member of the American Society of Addiction Medicine and an associate editor at the Journal of Addictive Diseases.
 At UPMC Western Psychiatric Hospital, Dr. Latronica will provide clinical services at the Center for Psychiatric and Chemical Dependency Services (CPCDS) and the Narcotic Addiction Treatment Program (NATP).

 Jessie Northrup, PhD (Research Assistant Professor of Psychiatry)